kapai1890/hide-my-plugins/README.md

 * adds "Hidden" category on "Plugins" page, where you can disable hiding of the plugins.

 _The plugin does not conflict with [brianmiyaji's Hide Plugins](https://wordpress.org/plugins/hide-plugins/)._

+# License
+The project is licensed under the [MIT License](https://opensource.org/licenses/MIT).